 Syllabus of IBPS SO HR exam

-When it comes to preparing for the IBPS Specialist Officer (SO) Human Resources (HR) exam, the aspirants often find themselves grappling with a significant challenge – the absence of a disclosed syllabus.
-This uncertainty has led many to navigate through guesswork and base their preparations on insights drawn from previous IBPS SO HR exam papers.
-At Human Peritus, our dedicated team has been meticulously analyzing these past papers for the past 8 years.
+When preparing for the IBPS Specialist Officer (SO) Human Resources (HR) exam, many candidates face the challenge of not having a clear syllabus.
+This has led to a lot of guesswork, with preparations often based on insights from previous exam papers.
+At Human Peritus, our team has been analyzing these past papers for the past 8 years.

-Through an in-depth analysis of the preceding years’ IBPS SO HR exam papers, a remarkable revelation has emerged.
-It has become evident that the syllabus covered by the UGC NET HRM (Human Resource Management) examination comprehensively encompasses all the crucial topics that are posed in the IBPS SO HR exam.
-In essence, the UGC NET HRM syllabus stands as the closest parallel to the syllabus for the IBPS SO HR exam.
-Interestingly, the requirements outlined by IBPS for SO HR are essentially a subset of the broader coverage offered by the UGC NET HRM syllabus.
+Our analysis of previous IBPS SO HR exam papers revealed something important: the UGC NET HRM (Human Resource Management) syllabus covers all the key topics of the IBPS SO HR exam.
+Essentially, the UGC NET HRM syllabus is the closest match to the IBPS SO HR syllabus.
+The topics required by IBPS for SO HR are basically a subset of the broader UGC NET HRM syllabus.

-This discovery forms the cornerstone of our approach at Human Peritus.
-Year after year, we have consistently advised our students to meticulously cover all the keywords and subjects outlined in the UGC NET HRM Code 55 syllabus.
-This well-devised strategy has yielded commendable results in the past, and we hold a firm belief that it will continue to prove effective, even in the upcoming January 2024 IBPS SO HR exam.
-Thus, our game plan for conquering the IBPS SO HR exam revolves around a comprehensive immersion into the syllabus of UGC NET HRM.
+This finding is the foundation of our approach at Human Peritus.
+We consistently advise our students to thoroughly cover all the topics in the UGC NET HRM Code 55 syllabus.
+This strategy has led to great results in the past, and we believe it will continue to be effective for the January 2024 IBPS SO HR exam.
+Our plan for success in the IBPS SO HR exam is to fully understand and study the UGC NET HRM syllabus.

-For the convenience of our students, we have outlined the UGC NET HRM syllabus that holds the key to mastering the IBPS SO HR exam.
-This strategic alignment has been our guiding light and promises to lead our aspirants toward excellence in the realm of IBPS SO HR preparation.
+For our students’ convenience, we have outlined the UGC NET HRM syllabus, which is key to mastering the IBPS SO HR exam.
+This alignment has been our guide and promises to help our candidates excel in their IBPS SO HR preparation.

 Although there is no explicit mention of following acts in the syllabus, you need to study them, as well: